alireza-md93/GPU-Accelerated-Viterbi-Decoder/README.md

 ## Core Features

 - **Optimized for Multiple GPU Architectures**:
-    - A kernel based on **`int32` DPX intrinsics**, providing high performance on all modern NVIDIA GPUs.
+    - Kernels based on **`int32` DPX intrinsics**, providing high performance on all modern NVIDIA GPUs.
-    - A highly-optimized kernel using **`int16` SIMD intrinsics**, which can nearly double the performance on GPUs with Compute Capability 9.0 or higher (e.g., Ada Lovelace, Hopper).
+    - Highly-optimized kernels using **`int16` SIMD intrinsics**, which can improve performance on GPUs with Compute Capability 9.0 or higher (e.g., Ada Lovelace, Hopper).
+    - Kernels leveraging the `__half2` data type for metrics and `uint16_t` for decisions to balance the computational load across multiple pipelines.

 - **Flexible Input Types**: The decoder supports both hard and soft-decision inputs with varying precision levels.
 For all soft-decision types, a negative value is interpreted as a '0' bit and a positive value as a '1' bit.
   - **Hard Decision**: Input type is `int32`, where each element contains 32 packed encoded bits from the channel.